bdbeau21/bdbeau21/README.md

 - 👋 Hi, I’m @bdbeau21, or Brett Beaulieu
-- 👀 I’m interested in Computer Science looking for a fulltime software position starting in May 2023.
+- 👀 I’m interested in Computer Science looking for a full time software position starting in May 2023.
 - 🌱 I’m currently studying Computer Science with a concentration in Data Science and a minor in Mathematics at the University of Massachusetts Lowell
 - 📫 You can reach out to me by email Brett_Beaulieu@student.uml.edu